chriselrod/JointPosteriors.jl/README.md

 ```

-That is about 8.5 seconds for MCMC vs 15 milliseconds, an advantage of over 500 fold.
+That is about 0.89 seconds for MCMC vs 15 milliseconds, an advantage of around 60-fold using the default number of iterations (1,000 posterior samples for each of 4 chains).